 Free walking tours led by park staff

 Join us for an enjoyable walking tour of Bryant Park, and discover how Bryant Park Corporation successfully transformed a haven for crime and drugs into Manhattan’s Town Square .
 Our guides are loaded with expertise on the park’s rich history, award-winning design, distinct amenities, and ongoing maintenance efforts.

-Tours are held year-round, weather permitting and last approximately 45 minutes.
-They depart promptly 11am from the Josephine Shaw Lowell Memorial Fountain, near 41st Street and Sixth Avenue.
+Tours are held every other Wednesday, year-round (weather permitting), and last approximately 45 minutes.
+They depart promptly at 11am from the Josephine Shaw Lowell Memorial Fountain, near 41st Street and Sixth Avenue.

 Group Reservations, Private Tours, and Presentations for Industry Leaders